Gondolier (song)

-"Gondolier" is a song by the French singer Dalida, first released on EP in December 1957.
+"Gondolier" is a song by the French singer Dalida, first released on an EP in December 1957.
 It was her second major hit after "Bambino".
 Reaching No. 1 on both the La Bourse des Chansons chart and the Music Hall chart in France, it was the title song for Dalida's 1958 album Gondolier.
 The song also reached No. 1 on the Belgian and Canadian charts.